 Considering an EGR delete for your 6.7L Powerstroke?
 Here’s a complete, honest guide to help you understand the real benefits and potential risks.
-Whether you’re aiming for better performance, longer engine life, or simply curious, we'll walk you through everything you need to know.
+Whether you’re aiming for better performance, seeking longer engine life, or simply looking to upgrade your rig, we'll walk you through everything you need to know.

 What Does the EGR System Do on a 6.7L Powerstroke?